-We regret to announce that as of February 2019 the publisher of this product has temporarily discontinued only the paper-booklet version of this assessment.
+We regret to announce that as of February 2019 ONLY the paper-booklet version of this product was temporarily discontinued.

 The Sales Professional Assessment Inventory (SPAI) measures the potential for success in sales and in selecting inside or outside salespersons.
 It is used for personnel selection and placement and to identify training needs.
 As will all selection tools, it should be used in conjunction with other selection methods such as interviews and reference checks.